-Ants are common household pests that form large colonies and work together to detect sources of food.
+Ants are common household pests in South Bend that form large colonies and work together to detect sources of food.
 Over 700 species of ants have been identified across the U.S. with some shared commonalities, including a body that is composed of three segments and a pair of antennae on their head.
 In this region, they are most problematic when there is abundant rainfall in the spring months or milder winters that allow more of these insects to survive.

 What Are Odorous House Ants?